 This work builds on our foundational research on statistical and psychometric methodology that has continually advanced the science of educational measurement.
 Committing to this substantial agenda requires the dedication of long-term research initiatives and investments.
 For this agenda to be as effective as possible, scientists across different research areas are working together to share knowledge and tackle these challenges.

-The nine big educational challenges we aim to address are to:
+The eight big educational challenges we aim to address are to:

 - Increase Sustainable Access to a Diverse and High-quality Teaching Pool